 Short Answer: Not very accurate.

 So if the price you get on your property tax assessment isn’t quite the same as your actual market value, how far off is it?
-Well that totally depends on the property, let’s look at some real-life examples of a City of Edmonton Property Tax assessments compared to the market value of a some Edmonton homes.
+Well that totally depends on the property, and I don’t think the increased assessments change that.
+But I see the property assessment as a very rough guideline for a few reasons:

-- A condo downtown was assessed at $224,500, but it sold for $261,000 that same year.
+For example, I recently sold a condo downtown that was assessed at $224,500, but it sold for $261,000 that same year.
 It sold for 16.3% more than it was assessed at by the City.
 If the owner had used the assessed value and sold their condo at that price, they could have lost $36,500!

 If you want to sell a house in Edmonton, I suggest calling a realtor for a market evaluation, or getting an appraisal done by a professional appraiser to find out a more accurate valuation.
 Without seeing your home, no one could really know what it is actually worth, but an appraiser or realtor will come to your property and look at things like upgrades and condition to adjust the price accordingly.
 And if you really want to know the exact value – well you’d have to sell your home on the open market for that.